Fort Edward (village), New York: Early history

-Fort Edward, or "The Fort", has been strategically important during its long and illustrious history, for it commands the Hudson River and Champlain River valleys.
+Fort Edward has been strategically important during its history, for it commands the Hudson River and Champlain River valleys.
 The Hudson River at this point north is no longer a navigable waterway because of waterfalls and rapids.
 Historically, travelers through this area would leave the Hudson at Fort Edward and carry their canoes overland to Lake George.
-The Indians called the area around Fort Edward Wahcoloosencoochaleva, which means "The Great Carrying Place."
+The Native Americans called the area around Fort Edward Wahcoloosencoochaleva, which means "The Great Carrying Place."
 Fort Edward's location was the most northerly point on the Hudson River for the early Dutch, and was near the boundary between the Province of New York and New France.

 As early as 1709 during Queen Anne's War, a stockade (Fort Nicholson) was erected in the area due to its strategic importance.
 Fort Nicholson was garrisoned by 450 men, including seven companies of “regulars in scarlet uniform from old England.”
 A crude stockade was built to protect storehouses and log huts.
 It was later abandoned and then re-constructed in 1731 as Fort Lydius, the trading post of John Lydius, a fur trader from Albany.
-In 1755, the fortification was reconstructed as Fort Lyman during the French and Indian War in 1755; however, Sir William Johnson that same year renamed it Fort Edward.
+In 1755, the fortification was reconstructed as Fort Lyman during the French and Indian War.
+However, Sir William Johnson that same year renamed it Fort Edward.
 Also at this time, a large military complex was constructed on nearby Roger's Island.
 Today this site is listed on the National Register of Historic Places (NRHP).
 Another smaller fort was constructed on the opposite shore of the Hudson River.

 During the American Revolution, the area was taken by British forces under John Burgoyne in 1777.